mackurzawa/crusoe-cookbook/content/experiment-tracking/README.md

 This guide introduces you to using Weights & Biases (W&B) for tracking machine learning experiments, specifically focusing on fine-tuning a Large Language Model (LLM) with the `transformers` library.

-If your `transformers` pipeline is already set up, feel free to skip ahead to the "Weights & Biases Configuration" section.
+If your `transformers` pipeline is already set up, feel free to skip ahead to the [Weights & Biases Configuration](#weights--biases-configuration) section.

-## Initial setup
+## Initial Setup

-### Create an account
+### Create an Account

 Ensure you have a Weights & Biases account.
-You can sign up at the [Weight&Biases website](https://wandb.ai/login).
+You can sign up at the [Weights & Biases website](https://wandb.ai/login).

-### Prerequisities
+### Prerequisites

 To begin, update your system and install the Python development headers: